tamasgal/python_project_template/README.rst

 A Python Project Template
 =========================

+Fork this project by clicking on the ``Fork`` button and afterwards go to your project "settings/advanced" and click on "Remove fork relationship".

-Fork this project and adjust the following files to your needs to get started with a new Python project:
+Finally adjust the following files to your needs to get started with a new Python project:

 - ``requirements.txt`` - a list of Python packages needed for your software
 - ``setup.py`` - this includes meta data for your package and is required